dtupkary/NPA-hierarchy/README.md

 **MerminCode.m**: Uses the NPA hierarchy to compute the maximum violation of the Mermin Inequality for three parties.
 Order of the hierarchy can be adjusted from within the code.

 **CHSH_3partycode.m** : Uses the NPA hierarchy to compute bounds on the maximum violation of the CHSH Inequality for two parties.

+## Disclaimer
+This repository was made more almost a year after the completion of this project.
+The code is not properly commented and might be difficult to understand.
+Please contact me in case you have any questions / suggesions.